microsoft/vcpkg/docs/users/config-environment.md

 #### VSLANG

-This environment variable allows us to change the language used to display messages.
+This environment variable sets the language vcpkg uses to display messages.
 It should be set to one of the 14 supported LCIDs (locale identifier, 4-byte value corresponding to a language).

-For example: 1033 corresponds to the English language.
-For a full list of support LCIDs see [Localization](https://github.com/microsoft/vcpkg-tool/blob/main/docs/localization.md)
+For example: 1033 corresponds to the English (US) language.
+For a full list of supported LCIDs see [Localization](https://github.com/microsoft/vcpkg-tool/blob/main/docs/localization.md).